Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models

 \subsection{Time-Dependent Mixed-Membership Stochastic Block Model (TDMM-SBM)}

 We now describe the framework for our mixed-membership SBM.
 Let $i,j \in \mathcal{N}$ (with $|\mathcal{N}| = N$) be nodes, which represent bicycle stations; let $g,h \in \mathcal{K}$ (with $|\mathcal{K}| = K$) be blocks.
+We treat both the number of nodes and the number of blocks as fixed and given.
 Our data is a three-dimensional array of size $(N,N,T)$, where $T$ is the number of time slices (i.e., time layers).
-We consider hourly groupings of the trips based on their starting times.
-The quantity $\At{ijt}$ is the observed number of trips from station $i$ to station $j$ with starting time greater than or equal to $t$ and less than $t+1$.
-Let $\tilde{A}_{ij}=\sum_{t=0}^{23}\At{ijt}$ denote the weights of the associated time-aggregated matrix.
+We consider hourly groupings of the trips based on their starting times, and we do not include interlayer edges.\footnote{In the bicycle-sharing networks that motivate our work, interlayer edges (beginning at one time slice and ending at another) would help capture the length of trips, but that is already captured implicitly in the distance between station pairs corresponding to each edge.
+Including interlayer edges is unlikely to add to the insights we gain from our models, but it would significantly increase their complexity.} The quantity $\At{ijt}$ is the observed number of trips from station $i$ to station $j$ with a starting time that is at least $t$ and less than $t+1$.
+Let $\tilde{A}_{ij}=\sum_{t=0}^{23}\At{ijt}$ denote the {edge} weights of the associated time-aggregated matrix.
 Our network is a directed multilayer network, so we count each trip that both starts and ends at a node $i$ during hour $t$ (i.e., self-edges) exactly once in $A_{iit}$.